DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

   - Under-collateralization:
     - In this, the borrower has to provide
-      * value(collateral assests) < value(debt or granted loan)
+      * value(collateral assets) < value(debt or granted loan)
-      * It means they allow to borrow more than the collateralize amount
+      * It means they are allowed to borrow more than the collateralized amount
       * But they highly restrict the borrower to use their funds as they don't get their borrowed funds immediately as smart contracts manage how a borrower can use money
     - Let's say a borrower collateralizes ETH and borrows DAI
       * The value of DAI (debt) can exceed the value of ETH (collateral)